Almost everyone needs some kind of Dremel tool, i.e. a mini

 This clamp can even be used to grab the vise if I'm too lazy to properly

 screw it down onto the table!
+Even without the actual eccentric clamp, its stopper fixture alone is often extremely useful when used together with the simple step clamps!
+It is easy to set precisely with an engineer's square, and will keep the work piece nicely squared, which the step clamps alone will not do.
 The handle on the clamp comes right off, I guess in order not to be in the way all the time.
 I'd prefer it not to, and I wish it had a screw thread at one end to lock it in place.
 The other end could be non-locking, as it is now, to provide the best of both worlds.
 Or at the very least, it could double as an Allen key for adjusting the position of the clamp!
 Hello, Proxxon??? |

 |